 Saratoga Springs, a Disney Deluxe Villa resort, has a theme wordily described by Disney as recalling an “1880s, Victorian, upstate New York lakeside retreat” amid “pastoral landscapes, formal gardens, bubbling springs, and natural surroundings.”
 Saratoga Springs comprises 1,260 studio and one-, two-, and three-bedroom villas across the lake from Disney Springs.
 Housed in 12 buildings, most accommodations are of recent vintage, while the fitness center and check-in building are retooled vestiges of the erstwhile Disney Institute.
 An adjacent 60-unit Villa complex, Treehouse Villas at Disney’s Saratoga Springs Resort & Spa, opened in 2009.

 Surrounded on three sides by golf courses, Saratoga Springs is the only Disney-owned resort that affords direct access to the links (the military-only Shades of Green also provides golf on-property).

-Furnishings and soft goods in the villas and studios are less whimsical and a little more upscale and masculine than in other Disney resorts.
-Chairs, sofas, and tables are quite substantial, perhaps a little too large for the rooms they inhabit.
+Furnishings and soft goods are less whimsical and more upscale and masculine than at other Disney resorts.
+Chairs, sofas, and tables are substantial—perhaps a little too substantial for the rooms they inhabit.
 The overall effect, however, is sophisticated and restful.
-A Gulf Shores, Alabama, family, however, takes a slight exception to the restful part, writing:
+A Gulf Shores, Alabama, family, however, takes a slight exception to the restful part:

 A couple from Peru, Indiana, takes a more critical tack: